safe-global/safe-wallet-web/src/services/ls-migration/README.md

  * safe-react exposes a special public HTML file named `migrate.html`
  * this file is listening to window messages
  * it ignores anything that is not on a trusted domain list that includes only web-core domains
- * if the sender domain is in the trusted list, safe-react sends back the entire contents of the local storage
+ * if the sender domain is in the trusted list, safe-react sends back the entire contents of the local storage (LS)

 #### On web-core's side: